amithalder21/Godaddy-Domain-Expiry-Checker/readme.md

-Sure!
-Here's an example README file that provides instructions for running the project:

 ```
-# Domain Expiry Notification
+# GoDaddy Domain Expiry Checker

-This project is a Python script that sends notifications about domain expiry dates via Google Chat and email.
-It retrieves domain information from a file, checks the expiry dates, and sends notifications if the expiry date is within 30 days.
+This project is a Python script that checks the expiry dates of domains registered with GoDaddy and sends notifications when the expiry date is approaching.
+It utilizes the GoDaddy API to retrieve domain information and sends notifications via Google Chat and email.

 ## Prerequisites